duongnln96/k8s-in-action/Part2-Core-Concepts/05-Services/README.md

   ports:
   - port: 80            # Port of the service’s internal cluster IP
     targetPort: 8080    # Port of the backing pod
-    nodePort: 30123     # The service will be accessible via this port of each of your cluster nodes (not mandatory, it can choose random via K8S)
+    nodePort: 30123     # The service will be accessible via this port of each of your cluster nodes (not mandatory, it can choose random via K8S, port in range 30000-32767)
   selector:
     app: kubia
 ```